POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

         EMAIL = 'matthias.kruckow@unige.ch'
         GROUP = 'GL_S_Astro_POSYDON'

 The last one :samp:`GROUP` is a bit special.
-If it is set, all the files created by the pipeline will get this owning group on the file system with read and write access for this group.
+If it is set, ownership of all the files created by the pipeline will be assigned to :sampl:`GROUP`.
 This is especially helpful if more than one user is making changes to the data set.

 General pipeline settings
 -------------------------

-The next sections deals with the general information about the pipeline.
-First it needs to know where the grids are located.
+The next section outlines general information about the pipeline.
 The :samp:`PATH` specifies, where you would like to get the pipeline files being created.
 The :samp:`VERBOSE` option will be used for the creation of the pipeline files and during the run of the pipeline.